-COL 100 is an extension of First-Year Experience orientation, designed to ease students' transition to NCCC.
-COL 100 is designed to help first-year students learn about college resources and requirements, explore personal learning styles, values and interests.
-Students will be encouraged to discover different ways to seek academic support.
-COL 100 is highly recommended for full-time students with two or more college prep placements.
+An extension of First-Year Experience orientation, this class eases students' transition to NCCC.
+Helps first-year students learn about college resources and requirements, and explore their personal learning styles, values and interests.
+Students discover effective ways to seek academic support.
+Full-time students with two or more college preparatory placements should take this class.